tea7010/MyLearning/english/writing.md

 * I have been watching three body problem on netflix.
 This series is insainly interesting.
 I want to read the novel written in english someday.
 * I have been watching The Three-Body Problem on Netflix.
 This series is insanely interesting, and I want to read the novel in English someday

+* Devoicing may be a good decision for me to put an end with the sufferings I am facing.
+I can't imagime the future we will be able to close each other anymore.
+* Divorcing might be a good decision for me to put an end to the suffering I’m facing.
+I can’t imagine a future where we can grow closer to each other anymore.